cwi-vvatsos/express.moi/README.md

 app.listen(3000);
 ```

-##### express.oi routes
+##### express.moi routes

-This is where the functionality for express.moi and express.oi changes.
-While oi uses a specific routing table, moi will try to implement a more cohesive router between express and socket.io using middleware routes.
+This is where the functionality for express.moi and express.oi differentiates.
+While express.oi uses a specific routing table, express.moi will try to implement a more cohesive router between express and socket.io using middleware routes.
 ```js
 let messages = [];
 app.io.route('catalog:get', function(req, res) {